henvic/henvic.github.io/content/posts/homelab.md

 Then a couple of years ago, I was unfortunate enough to have my backpack stolen from a beach house in California.
 My TimeMachine backup disk (cold) was in Brazil, and I discovered the hard way [Backblaze](https://secure.backblaze.com/r/01v1py) backup didn't restore permissions correctly.
 My operating system was so screwed up due to wrong permissions that I asked my parents to mail me my backup disk (and I've to admit they sent it without making a backup first), even though my data loss was minimal thanks to Backblaze.

-An excellent backup & restore plan should account for things like this from happening, and account for things such as:
+An excellent backup & restore plan should account for things like this from happening, and consider things such as:

-* Cold backup storage on multiple sites (considering distance and jurisdiction), and syncing plan.
+* Cold backup storage on multiple sites (aware of distance and jurisdiction), and syncing plan.

 * Hot backup.